Mattbusel/Mycelium-Based-AI-Integration/README.md

 |-------------|--------------|------------|
 | Phase 1     | 0–6 Months   | Grow and analyze mycelium conductivity; design basic interfaces |
 | Phase 2     | 6–18 Months  | Integrate ML models with
-Absolutely—here’s a polished and updated version of your `README.md`, now with a clear **File Structure** section to help future-you (and any collaborators) get oriented fast:

 ---